liguowang/bhive/docs/_build/html/_sources/demo/map_stat.rst.txt

                         UMI. default='UB'
   --xf-tag=XF_TAG       BAM alignment tag.
 Used to indicate reads confidently
+                        mapped to the feature. default='xf' --chrM-id=MIT_CONTIG_NAME
+                        The name of mitochondrial chromosome in BAM file. default='chrM'
-                        mapped to the feature. default='xf' --verbose             Logical to determine if detailed running information is printed to screen.
+  --verbose             Logical to determine if detailed running information
+                        is printed to screen.

 Example
 -------